Fonix

-Fonix provides a mobile payments and mobile messaging platform and is based in London.
+Fonix is a British payment company that provides a mobile payments and a mobile messaging platform.
+The company is headquartered in London.

 Its services are used by the media, entertainment, telecoms, enterprise and commerce sectors and Fonix has connections to all of the UK mobile networks.
 When consumers make payments, they are charged to their mobile phone bill.
 This service can be used for ticketing, content, cash deposits and donations.

 The company was founded in 2006 and it has partnerships with Vodafone (of which it is a platinum partner), EE Limited, Telefónica UK Limited and Hutchison 3G.
-Fonix's clients include ITV (TV network), Global, BT, Bauer and BBC Children in Need, Comic Relief and more.
+Fonix's clients include ITV (TV network), Global, TNT Sports, Bauer and BBC Children in Need, Comic Relief and more.

-The current CEO is Rob Weisz.